2024-2025 District Wide School Safety Plan

 • The Superintendent will develop a public information strategy to communicate necessary information to the media, parents and staff.

-• The District Office will notify the Assistant Superintendent for Educational Services who is the leader of the district’s Crisis Intervention Team of the event.
+• The District Office will notify the Director of Multi-Tiered Systems of Support who is the leader of the district’s Crisis Intervention Team of the event.

 • The Superintendent will notify Board of Education members of the incident.